Morsmalleo/AhMyth/INSTRUCTIONS.md

 Once you have selected a Binding method, you can go ahead and click the Green `Bind` button.

-if you experience any problems with Binding, then Please refer to the TROUBLESHOOT.md file.
+if you experience any problems with Decompiling, then Building and/or Signing, please refer to the TROUBLESHOOT.md file.
 #
 ## Listening
 Once you have your choice of payload type built, signed